wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/labview-setup.rst

      Right click on the downloaded iso file and select mount.
 Run install.exe from the mounted iso.
 Click “Yes” if a Windows Security prompt

+     .. note:: other installed programs may associate with iso files and the mount option may not appear.
+If that software does not give the option to mount or extract the iso file, then follow the directions in the "Offline Installer (Windows 7, 8, & 8.1)" tab.

      .. image:: images/labview/mount-iso.png

   .. tab:: Offline Installer (Windows 7, 8, & 8.1)